TheDimin/ue5-style-guide/README.md

 <a name="3.2.1.1"></a>
 <a name="bp-var-naming-nouns"></a>
-##### 3.2.1.1 Nouns
-All variable names must be clear, unambiguous, and descriptive nouns.
+##### 3.2.1.1 All variable names must be clear, unambiguous, descriptive nouns, and use PascalCasing
-All variables must use PascalCasing

 <a name="3.2.1.5"></a>
 <a name="bp-vars-naming-context"></a>
-##### 3.2.1.5 Considered Context
-All variable names must not be redundant with their context as all variable references in Blueprint will always have context.
+##### 3.2.1.5 All variable names must not be redundant with their context
 * Examples for variables inside `BP_PlayerCharacter` **BAD** `PlayerScore`,`PlayerKills` **GOOD* `Score`,`Kills`

 <a name="3.2.1.8"></a>